ngi-nix/summer-of-nix/README.md

 ## Eligibility

- - Past the age of majority  - Fluent in English
+ - Past the age of majority
+ - Fluent English
- - Basic familiarity with Nix- Equipment and means to participate in mob programming sessions
+ - Basic familiarity with Nix
-  - internet connection that is reliable and fast enough for long video sessions
-  - ability to use all tools mentioned in the How to prepare for mob programming section
+ - Able to participate in [remote mob programming] throughout the program with regards to willingness to do so and [technical requirements].

 ## How to apply

-We will open an application form on March 1st and you can apply until March 31th (Anywhere on Earth).
-Decisions will be taken in the following 2 weeks.
+TBD

 ## Why exclusively mob programming?